How Do I Donate?

 The Board seeks initiatives which will:

-The Prince George Community Foundation Board of Directors may, on occasion, identify a particular focus or target group towards which grants should be directed during that grant cycle.
+The Prince George Community Foundation Board of Directors may, on occasion, identify a particular focus or target group towards which grants should be directed during any particular grant cycle.

 Projects can not be considered eligible if: